EKl40/bl4/docs/05-item-serials.md

 ---

-## Part Group IDs
+## Part Group IDs (Categories)

-The Part Group ID determines which part pool to use for decoding.
-Each ID corresponds to a manufacturer/weapon-type combination:
+The Part Group ID (also called Category ID) determines which part pool to use for decoding.
+Each ID corresponds to a manufacturer/weapon-type combination.

+**Important:** The first VarInt in a weapon serial (the "serial ID") is NOT the same as the Part Group ID.
+There's a mapping between them.
+For example, serial ID 2 = Jakobs Pistol, but Part Group ID 2 = Daedalus Pistol.
+The bl4 tools handle this conversion automatically via `serial_id_to_parts_category()`.

 **Pistols (2-7):**